Skip to main content

 The next decade of API revenue will not come from human signups.
 It will come from AI agents calling APIs on behalf of their users, often programmatically and without any human in the loop.
 Those agents cannot use your existing checkout.
 They cannot fill out a credit card form, cannot create an account, cannot click a confirmation email, cannot remember a password.

-What they can do is read a 402 Payment Required HTTP response, parse a hosted payment URL out of the headers, pay in USDC, and continue.
+What they can do is read a 402 Payment Required response, parse the USDC amount and recipient out of the JSON body, pay on Base, and re-issue the call with proof of payment.
 That is the entire shape of agent-driven API commerce.
 The cost model (per-call billing in stablecoin) also fits agent usage shape much better than card-based subscriptions: cards fail at sub-$1 transactions; USDC on Base costs cents in gas; chargebacks do not happen between machines.

 Blockchain0x is the bridge.
-Wrap your API endpoint with a tiny middleware.
-When an unpaid call hits it, return a payment-required response with a hosted URL.
-The agent pays.
-The next call succeeds.
+List the routes you want to charge for in a pricing table and mount the x402 adapter.
+When an unpaid call hits a priced route, the adapter returns a 402 describing exactly what to pay.
+The agent pays on Base and retries with an X-Payment header; the adapter verifies it and your handler runs.
 You collect USDC and run your API as before.
 Nothing about your business logic changes; the billing layer rides alongside.

 402 PAYMENT REQUIRED